ensabar/Python/README.md

 # :pushpin: Projects with Python  :pushpin:

-: This page contains brief information about all projects i have done with Python, courses or my own ideas.
+This page contains brief information about all projects i have done with Python, courses (from Youtube, Mastermind, Udemy...) or my own ideas.

 ---